bpgas01/portfolio/README.md

 - How would I predefine the blocked websites?

-I gradually overcame each of these obstacles as I built the bot (on and off, took about 3-4 months) I wrote my own function (checkLink.py) to load the linkcheck list, and compare the user input to the defined list.
+I gradually overcame each of these obstacles as I built the bot (on and off, took about 3-4 months) I wrote my own module (checkLink.py) to load the linkcheck list, and compare the user input to the defined list.
 I also made the bot responses a bit prettier (because why not :P) by using the Embed function.

 The code itself still contains redundant code from previous ideas not working.
 And I may just comment them out.